 Berries and Cream Cake

-The cake layers can be made days in advanced, wrapped and stored in the fridge.
+The cake layers can be made a day or two ahead, wrapped well and stored in the fridge.
+Bring them to room temperature before assembling.

 Print